redwoodjs/redwoodjs-com-archive/docs/webhooks.md

 Since each of these webhooks will call a function endpoint in your RedwoodJS api, you need to ensure that these run **only when they should**.
 That means you need to:

-* Verify it comes from the place you expect
+* verify it comes from the place you expect
-* Trust the party
+* trust the party
-* Know the payload sent in the hook hasn't been tampered with
+* know the payload sent in the hook hasn't been tampered with
-* Ensure that the hook isn't reprocessed or replayed (sometimes)
+* ensure that the hook isn't reprocessed or replayed (sometimes)

 That is, you need to **verify your incoming webhooks**.